+15. Ratio of agricultural population vs. rural population

+1990 2000 2005 2010 2012

+Agricultural population /rural population 1990 - 2012 (%)

+Source : FAO

-Source: FAO
+Source : FAO

-Updated on 16/05/2013

-Is the Mediterranean well ranked in the markets of high quality agricultural products?

-The rise in agricultural added value from the acknowledgement development. marketing of top quality Mediterranean products is a real challenge for agriculture in the region.
+Is the Mediterranean well ranked in the markets of high guality agricultural products?
+18. Proportion of agriculture guality products and Share of the agricultural land area used by organic farming The rise in agricultural added value from the acknowledgement development. and marketing of top quality Mediterranean products is a real challenge for agriculture in the region.
 The agriculture quality product is not sufficiently referenced in the Mediterranean countries, but the proportion of agricultural land used by organic farming is at least an indicator of the high quality development production.
 Organic farming is experiencing an guaranteed. unprecedented boom in the Mediterranean The farming systems that do not use synthetic but only covers a small percentage of the inputs by default, for example, the farming agricultural land in 2011 (2.4%).
 Except in Italy, Slovenia and Spain where organic farming represents respectively 8.7, 6.6 and 6.6% of agricultural land, it concerns between 3 and 4% in Greece and France, The land used by organic farming is not an between 2 and 3% in Croatia, Cyprus and Egypt less than 2% in the other countries.
 There are few organic farms in the Mediterranean countries, but there are over 15 000 in five countries among which stand out Italy and Turkey.
 Organic farming has become one of the most dynamic agricultural sectors in the European Union, with 9.4 million hectares in 2011, i.e. 5.3% of agricultural land and about 220 000 FiBL & IFOAM (2013): The World of farms.
 Spain and Italy, situated in the first positions in Europe for its organic farming, ranked respectively 19th and 23rd worldwide in terms of the proportion of land used for organic farming.

-This indicator measures:
+Definition This indicator measures :

-- The proportion of high quality product (identification, label and appellation of origin, origin-linked product, organic farming) in each Mediterranean country. - The share of agricultural land used by organic farming practices of organic production methods aim to maintain the quality of the soil, are excluded from the appellation/certification organic indication of the quality of the product associated, nor of the economic and social lifespan of this type of agriculture.
+- The proportion of high quality product (identification, label and appellation of origin, origin-linked product, organic farming) in each Mediterranean country. - The share of agricultural land used by organic farming Precautions / Notes Organic systems and products are not always practices of organic production methods aim to maintain the quality of the soil, are excluded from the appellation/certification organic farming. indication of the quality of the product associated, nor of the economic and social lifespan of this type of agriculture.
 In European countries, the data on high quality products is available because the European Union has created protection and valorisation systems for agricultural products and foodstuffs.
+Sources / References Organic Agriculture, 2013